This post may contain affiliate links. Please see my disclosure policy for details.

 So, if you wanted to eat while you’re here I would recommend packing a picnic as there are plenty of al-fresco spots to enjoy here.
 Just remember to take all your rubbish home with you.

 Falkirk has many restaurants and cafés to eat at.
-Or, you could head to Callendar House that has a lovely tearoom.
+Or, you could head to Callendar House which has a lovely tearoom.

 On that note, I should probably point out that there are no toilet facilities here either!
 So, make sure to pop to the loos before you visit.